Ronan the Accuser: Ultimate Marvel

 The Ultimate version of Ronan the Accuser is the son of Thanos, and is a part of his empire.
 He is ultimately defeated by the Thing.

 In the series Hunger, another version of Ronan called Ro-Nan is married to Esa-La and have a son named Dra-ta.
 He leads an army of Kree warriors in a battle against the Chitauri, when both alien races encounter the entity Gah Lak Tus during battle.
 Ro-Nan is killed in Hunger #3.

 JLA/Avengers

-Ronan appears as part of Krona's army in JLA/Avengers, and is defeated by DC's Captain Marvel.
+Ronan appears in JLA/Avengers as a brainwashed minion of Krona.